 Vegan Meat Brand Forced To Change Name

-giant LoveSeitan manufacturer was forced to rename one of its line of products following a legal claim.
+Vegan meat giant LoveSeitan manufacturer was forced to rename one of its line of products following a legal claim.

 The brand claims it was approached by lawyers to stop using the name.
-The reason named was that it was ‘similar' to the wholesaler House of Westphalia's trademarked Funky Chicken product.
+The reason named was that it was ‘similar’ to the chicken wholesaler House of Westphalia’s trademarked Funky Chicken product.

-LoveSeitan co-founder Steve Swindon said in a statement that's a shame, but legal processes need to be respected and that one might think that a given product made from seitan and a competitor product made from animals that there wouldn't be any misunderstanding.
-He also added that he thinks this is a threat by ‘the meat industry' to stop brands from using terms similar to animal products.
+LoveSeitan co-founder Steve Swindon said in a statement that’s a shame, but legal processes need to be respected and that one might think that a given product made from seitan and a competitor product made from animals that there wouldn’t be any misunderstanding.
+He also added that he thinks this is a threat by ‘the meat industry’ to stop plant-based brands from using terms similar to animal products.

 Meat producers have complained many times against plant-based brands in the past.
 Accusing plant-based products of having meat products names that ‘confuse customers'.